spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 >List the cookbooks currently on the Chef Server

 `chef-run node-name recipe`
 >Runs a cookbook, as long as the knife.rb indicates the correct directory that the cookbooks are stored in.
-If not, you can substitute `recipe` for `path/to/recipe.`
+If not, you can substitute `recipe` for `path/to/recipe.
+Works best if run from the cookbooks directory.`

-## **Docker**
-`sudo apt install docker.io`
->Installs Docker for CLI on Linux ubuntu

 `chef-client --local-mode --why-run recipe`
 >Performs a smoke test to check that we're getting the expected output.
 Only use --local mode when using Chef Zero.
 Otherwise run line without --local-mode.
 To apply changes, remove --why-run, because --why-run is used to check the output without applying it.

+## **Docker**
+`sudo apt install docker.io`
+>Installs Docker for CLI on Linux ubuntu.

 `sudo usermod -aG docker $USER`
 >Adds the current user to the Docker group.
 Follow up with the command below to avoid a common daemonize error